-Welcome to our website, which we hope will provide you with a much improved understanding of the health and sustainability of our toothfish stocks, along with a greater appreciation of the history of our unique fisheries in the southern oceans, and around the Antarctic continent.
+Welcome to our website, which we hope will provide you with a much improved understanding of the health and sustainability of the world’s toothfish stocks, along with a greater appreciation of the history of our unique fisheries in the southern oceans, and around the Antarctic continent.

 The Coalition of Legal Toothfish Operators (COLTO) was founded in 2003 by legal industry members to eliminate Illegal, Unregulated and Unreported (IUU) fishing of Toothfish, and to ensure the long term sustainability of Toothfish resources, and the rich and critical biodiversity of the southern oceans.

 At that time, IUU catches were double the legal catches of Toothfish – mainly being illegally taken from within national waters (Exclusive Economic Zones).
-Through the combined efforts of CCAMLR, Flag States, Port States, conservation NGOs and industry, those levels of IUU fishing inside national EEZs have been virtually zero.
+Through the combined efforts of CCAMLR, Flag States, Port States, conservation NGOs and industry, those levels of IUU fishing inside national EEZs have been virtually zero since 2005.

 This unique co-operation resulted in better fisheries resource management by scientifically assessing and closely monitoring sustainable catch levels for Toothfish and bycatch species; eliminating IUU fishing and the distribution of IUU caught Toothfish; and reducing seabird mortality to near zero levels.

-The majority of the world’s Toothfish catch is independently certified as coming from sustainable and well managed fisheries by the Marine Stewardship Council, and are rated as ‘Best Choice’ or ‘Good Alternative’ by the Monterey Bay Aquarium Seafood Watch program.
+The majority of the world’s Toothfish catch is independently certified as coming from sustainable and well managed fisheries by the Marine Stewardship Council, and are recommended by the Monterey Bay Aquarium Seafood Watch program.
 This is in addition to the recognised precautionary management approach from CCAMLR, and is independent validation that the conservation and management measures taken in recent years have been successful at putting Toothfish fisheries back onto a sustainable basis.

-COLTO’s membership has broadened to include our supply chain partners, and we continue to co-operate energetically with a range of supportive parties to weed out any remaining IUU operators, and deter those who consider illegal operations.
+COLTO’s membership has broadened to include our supply chain partners, and we continue to co-operate energetically with a range of supportive parties to weed out any remnant IUU operators, and deter those who may consider illegal operations.

 COLTO remains protective of the reputation established by its Members, for responsible fishing methods, sustainable management, scientific support and co-operation, and elimination and deterrence of IUU activities.
 Our Members are committed to remain energetic and vigilant in protecting and building on what has been achieved.

-If you would like more information, or have any suggestions we can use to further improve our toothfish fisheries, I’d be pleased to hear them on email: firstname.lastname@example.org.
+If you would like more information, or have any suggestions we can use to further improve our toothfish fisheries, I’d be pleased to hear them at email@example.com.